-146. FDC lacks policies and procedures to ensure that people with disabilities in isolation have access to, are permitted to participate in, and are not denied the benefits of, programs, services, and activities.
+163. FDC lacks policies and procedures to ensure that people with disabilities in isolation have access to, are permitted to participate in, and are not denied the benefits of, programs, services, and activities.
 For example, it fails to aid people in wheelchairs to complete their activities of daily living in their cells, including but not limited to transferring to the bed and toilet.
 It also chains people in wheelchairs to their wheelchairs using restraints whenever they leave their cells; this is dangerous, humiliating, and degrading, and makes it impossible for people with mobility disabilities to ambulate unassisted.
-FDC denies people with physical disabilities access to their medical supplies and assistive devices in isolation.
-It denies people with medical disabilities access to the healthcare they need, including dialysis treatment.
-People with psychiatric and intellectual disabilities languish in isolation without access to programs, services, and activities available to those in the general prison population.
-They do not receive the support they need to avoid new disciplinary infractions while they are locked in their cells nearly 24 hours a day and therefore have very little prospect for release.
+FDC denies people with physical disabilities access to their medical supplies and assistive devices in isolation, including, for example, canes for Plaintiffs Espinosa and Hill.
+It denies people with medical disabilities access to the healthcare they need, including dialysis It denies transgender people diagnosed with gender dysphoria access to transition-related healthcare, including, for example, women's undergarments, hormone therapy, psychotherapy, and women's canteen items.

-- 147. FDC also lacks policies and procedures to ensure that individuals with disabilities are housed in the most integrated setting appropriate to meet their needs, which, under FDC's policies and practices, cannot be met in isolation.
-FDC isolates people with psychiatric and intellectual disabilities who engage in nonconforming behaviors because of their disabilities instead of housing them in settings where they can receive the treatment and services they need to safely live with other people.
-Plaintiff Harvard, for example, experiences fewer mental health symptoms and does not receive disciplinary infractions when she receives more intensive mental health services that are unavailable to her in isolation. - 148.
+- 164. People with psychiatric and intellectual disabilities languish in isolation without access to programs, services, and activities available to those in the general prison population.
+They do not receive the support they need to avoid new disciplinary infractions while they are locked in their cells nearly 24 hours a day and therefore have very little prospect for release. - 165.
+FDC also lacks policies and procedures to ensure that individuals with disabilities are housed in the most integrated setting appropriate to meet their needs, which, under FDC's policies and practices, cannot be met in isolation.
+For example, FDC recently isolated a person with mobility disabilities in a wing with people assigned to Close Management I and restricted his visits, phone calls, and dayroom under its written Close Management I policies, even though he was assigned as Close Management II, solely because there was a shortage of accessible isolation cells in a wing with people assigned as Close Management II. - 166.
 The unnecessary placement of people with disabilities in isolation perpetuates unwarranted assumptions that they are incapable of participating in and benefiting from prison services, activities, and programs.
 Such placement also causes harm by severely limiting their independence and daily activities, including but not limited to family relations, social contacts, educational advancement, and healthcare.

-149. Other prison systems have safely integrated people with disabilities into the general prison population by providing adequate therapeutic and programmatic support, and by developing adequate systems to ensure the availability of accessible beds in general population dorms and cells.
+167. Other prison systems have safely integrated people with disabilities into the general prison population by providing adequate therapeutic and programmatic support, and by developing adequate systems to ensure the availability of accessible beds in general population dorms and cells.
 FDC refuses to develop and implement such policies and practices.